DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 ### Select the provider type

-The next step is to choose the provider type.
+The next step is to select the provider type.

-If the user has said the provider is accredited we show two radio options:
+If the user has said the provider is accredited in the previous step, we show two radio options:

 - higher education institution (HEI)
 - school-centred initial teacher training (SCITT)

-If the user has said the provider is not accredited we show two radio options:
+If the user has said the provider is not accredited, we show two radio options:

 - higher education institution (HEI)
 - school